 UK Prime Minister Winston Churchill claimed that Abraham Lincoln’s ghost haunts the White House.
 He reported that the deceased President caught him unawares in a bathroom!

-Do you know any interesting facts about The White House that we’ve not mentioned?
-Share them with us in the comments section below!
+Do you know any interesting facts about The White House?
+Share them in the comments below!